aliamarliana/steam-games-recommender/README.md

 ## 1. Project Background

 ### 1.1 Background of the Problem Domain
-The video game industry has grown significantly over the past decade, generating **$187.7 billion in 2024**, with projections surpassing $200 billion by 2025 (Knezovic, 2025).
+The video game industry has grown significantly over the past decade, generating **$187.7 billion in 2024**, with projections surpassing $200 billion by 2025.
 Steam, developed by Valve, is one of the largest gaming platforms, reporting **132M monthly active users** and breaking records with **40M concurrent users** in 2025.

 As the game catalog grows, users struggle to discover games that fit their interests. **Recommender systems** have therefore become essential to help personalize game discovery beyond popularity-based methods.